-PURPOSE: To improve student's academic achievement by increasing the capacity of

-States, local educational agencies, schools and local communities to 1) provide all students with access to a well-rounded education;

-2) improve school conditions for student learning; and

-3) improve the use of technology in order to improve the academic achievement and digital literacy of all students.
+TYPE: Dollars TERM: Up to 27 months PURPOSE: To improve student's academic achievement by increasing the capacity of States, local educational agencies, schools and local communities to provide all students with access to a well-rounded education; improve school conditions for student learning; and improve the use of technology in order to improve the academic achievement and digital literacy of all students.
 ELIGIBILITY: An LEA/charter school is eligible for SSAE funds if the LEA/charter school was eligible for Title I, Part A funds in the preceding fiscal year.

-Application must be approved prior to the LEA/ charter school relative shares of funds under Title I, Part A for the preceding fiscal year.
+Application must be approved prior to the LEA/ charter school receiving the allotment.
+FORMULA: Allocations to eligible LEAs/charter schools are made on the basis of their relative shares of funds under Title I, Part A for the preceding fiscal year.
 No LEA may receive an allocation that is less than \$10,000.
-If funds are insufficient to provide the \$10,000 minimum allocation to each eligible LEA (i.e., each LEA that received Title I, Part A funds for the preceding fiscal year), the SEA must provide each eligible LEA with an allocation in an amount that is ratably reduced below \$10,000, consistent with section
+If funds are insufficient to provide the \$10,000 minimum allocation to each eligible LEA (i.e., each LEA that received Title I, Part A funds for the preceding fiscal year), the SEA must provide each eligible LEA with an allocation in an amount that is ratably reduced below \$10,000, consistent with section 4105(b).